 Most POS systems also come with a card scanner that lets you accept card payments, send invoices and purchase orders, and offer advanced sales analytics tools.

-Keep in mind that the inventory management tools that come with POS systems are often tailored to different industries.
-For example, Square has good all-purpose tools, Toast’s are good for restaurants, and Shopify’s are good for ecommerce businesses.
+Keep in mind that the inventory management systems that come with POS systems are often tailored to different industries.
+For example, Square has good all-purpose tools for different sales channels, Toast’s are good for restaurants, and Shopify’s are good for ecommerce businesses.

 Get barcode labels